waroi/waroi/Kaynaklar/git/03-Git'te Dallanma.markdown

 Insert 18333fig0327.png
 Figure 3-27.
 Your initial diverged commit history.

-The easiest way to integrate the branches, as we’ve already covered, is the `merge` command.
+The easiest way to integrate the branches, as weï¿½ve already covered, is the `merge` command.
 It performs a three-way merge between the two latest branch snapshots (C3 and C4) and the most recent common ancestor of the two (C2), creating a new snapshot (and commit), as shown in Figure 3-28.

 Insert 18333fig0328.png
 Figure 3-28.
 Merging a branch to integrate the diverged work history.

 However, there is another way: you can take the patch of the change that was introduced in C3 and reapply it on top of C4.
 In Git, this is called _rebasing_.
 With the `rebase` command, you can take all the changes that were committed on one branch and replay them on another one.

-In this example, you’d run the following:
+In this example, youï¿½d run the following:

 	$ git checkout experiment
 	$ git rebase master
 	First, rewinding head to replay your work on top of it...
 	Applying: added staged command

-It works by going to the common ancestor of the two branches (the one you’re on and the one you’re rebasing onto), getting the diff introduced by each commit of the branch you’re on, saving those diffs to temporary files, resetting the current branch to the same commit as the branch you are rebasing onto, and finally applying each change in turn.
+It works by going to the common ancestor of the two branches (the one youï¿½re on and the one youï¿½re rebasing onto), getting the diff introduced by each commit of the branch youï¿½re on, saving those diffs to temporary files, resetting the current branch to the same commit as the branch you are rebasing onto, and finally applying each change in turn.
 Figure 3-29 illustrates this process.

 Insert 18333fig0329.png
 Figure 3-29.
 Rebasing the change introduced in C3 onto C4.